Titch's Tours

 "The sweepers" and You are cutting my grass.

 Closely related to the sweeper is who I affectionately term "The grasscutter".
 I actually have a conspiracy theory here and I'm going out on a limb, and that it's possible that they are one in the same person.
 Ok call me mad but these people use large old metal scissors or shears to chop at the grass blade by blade.
-They too work the early hours in the morning, usually just after you have gone back to sleep after "The sweeper" has stopped.
-Are you getting my drift?
-When the grasscutters have stopped.
-Its too hot to go back to sleep anyway, so you may as well get up and have breakfast.
-Now I have a solution to "The Grasscutter" as well.
-It's called Operation "Get a goat".
-I think its self explanatory.

 Then all the tourists who come to holiday in this great country can get some fricking sleep.